CapricanDRJ/HadesStarCommunityData/docs/corp/b08f378a2a81a1dd4a0c895be97f35da671a6924fd6a945ec2d5f4c3070a857e/index.md

 ```
-Worship of a boi named Vanu}
+Worship of a boi named Vanu
 ```
 ### Whitestar Bonus ❌